mitselek/touch-tone/README.md

 ## Executive Summary

 Phone Zero is a custom bedside telephone designed specifically for elderly blind users, prioritizing accessibility through tactile interfaces rather than visual displays.
-The device features large, distinctly textured buttons, movement-based call answering functionality, and non-visual feedback mechanisms to create an intuitive user experience.
+The device features large, distinctly textured buttons, button-based call answering functionality, and non-visual feedback mechanisms to create an intuitive user experience.

 The phone operates as an always-on stationary device with continuous mains power connection and battery backup for uninterrupted operation during outages.
 It incorporates high-quality audio components optimized for voice clarity, and a comprehensive monitoring system that sends battery status updates via SMS.